AmauriC/tarteaucitron.js/README.md

     "cookieslist": true, /* Show the cookie list */

-    "adblocker": false, /* Show a Warning if an adblocker is detected */ "AcceptAllCta" : true, /* Show the accept all button when highPrivacy on */ "highPrivacy": true, /* Disable auto consent */ "handleBrowserDNTRequest": false, /* If Do Not Track == 1, disallow all */
+    "adblocker": false, /* Show a Warning if an adblocker is detected */ "DenyAllCta" : true, /* Show the deny all button */ "AcceptAllCta" : true, /* Show the accept all button when highPrivacy on */ "highPrivacy": true, /* Disable auto consent */ "handleBrowserDNTRequest": false, /* If Do Not Track == 1, disallow all */